access-ci-org/access-bulk-enroller/README.md

        be set with environment variable CO_API_PASS.
 If not specified, you will be prompted to enter.
     -f First name of a single user to be enrolled.
+    -m Middle name of a single user to be enrolled.
+May be emtpy.
     -l Last name of a single user to be enrolled.
+    -g Organization of a single user to be enrolled.
     -e Email address of a single user to be enrolled.
     -i Input file containing a list of users to be enrolled.
 Each line contains first name, last name, and email address, separated by